-Incidence of some overweight- and obesity-related cancers including uterine, kidney and bowel cancer is increasing, at least partly due to increasing prevalence of overweight and obesity.
-Cancer incidence is expected to rise further if current trends in overweight and obesity prevalence persist.
+Incidence of some overweight- and obesity-related cancers including uterine, kidney and liver cancer is increasing, at least partly due to increasing prevalence of overweight and obesity.
+Cancer incidence is expected to rise further if recent trends in overweight and obesity prevalence persist.

-Overweight and obesity are leading risk factors for death in the world.
-Obesity caused an estimated 6% of deaths in England in 1998; this proportion has likely increased as the prevalence of overweight and obesity has increased.
-Overweight and obesity causes a (conservatively) estimated 5% of cancer cases in the UK each year.
+Overweight and obesity are major risk factors for the leading causes of death in the world.
+Overweight and obesity cause an estimated 14% of deaths in Europe, a meta-analysis showed; Overweight and obesity causes 6% of cancer cases in the UK.